* Does True Love Exist? Pick up my book at the Amazon store here.

 Having a general idea of your relationship goals will help you find someone who shares those goals with you.

-Talking about this in the initial rendezvous can avoid future misunderstandings and conflict.
+Talking about this in the initial rendezvous can avoid future misunderstandings and conflicts.

 5) The person who can truly complete you.

 Never go into a relationship needing to feel whole, fulfilled or complete.

 If you think that someone else will make you happy, you probably still believe in Santa Claus, the tooth fairy and Cinderella.